MIGarciaHernandez/MIGarciaHernandez/README.md

 ## About me
 PhD in Physics | AI Professor | Quantum Programming

-I am a researcher and professor working at the intersection of **Artificial Intelligence and Quantum Computing**, with a strong background in physics, engineering, and advanced computational methods.
+I am a researcher and professor working at the intersection of **Artificial Intelligence and Quantum Algorithms**, with a strong background in physics, engineering, and advanced computational methods.

 ---